rkudela/ifcb-test/Installation.md

 http://{your hostname}:8888/

 You should see a "blank" dashboard.

+## Add your data

 Now you need to give the virtual machine access to your data.
 The following assumes that your data is on a share called `\\myserver.whatever.edu\ifcbdata`.

 At the git shell prompt, enter this command to log in to your virtual machine.